Posted 8 years ago

 As a collector and historian of vintage American wood and brass cameras, learning the lore and legacy of early equipment is as important as collecting.
-A couple years ago, I was fortunate to obtain the Anthony Bicycle Camera shown here.
-This is the only known example and is historically exciting as the first camera purposely built for bicyclists.
+Many years ago, I was fortunate to obtain the Anthony Bicycle Camera shown here.
+This is one of two known examples and is historically exciting as the first camera purposely built for bicyclists.
 Yet it is ironic to note that other companies overtook Anthony as leaders in designing and selling 'cycle' style cameras.

 E. & H.T.
 Anthony introduced the tiny Bicycle Camera in 1885 when high wheel bicycles were immensely popular and amateur travel photography was coming into its own.
 To make it attractive to cycling enthusiasts, Anthony advertised a Bicycle Equipment outfit: Everything wheelmen would want; small camera with lens, camera mount, and even an optional telescoping brass rod that turned a high wheel bicycle into a make-shift camera stand.